|0099 ~ Stigmella hybnerella|

 Resident.
 Very common through the British Isles.

-A few records from the south of the county.
+A handful of records from the south and east of the county.

 Wingspan : M & F, 4-5mm.